glossary

 • Fetish

-Is a sexual interest in an object or in another part of the body apart from sexual organs
+as a sexual interest in an object or in another part of the body apart from sexual organs.

 FETISH | English meaning - Cambridge Dictionary